mevimo/youbit/README.md

 This is not a novel idea and has been explored by other projects such as [YouTubeDrive](https://github.com/dzhang314/YouTubeDrive) and [fvid](https://github.com/AlfredoSequeida/fvid).
 However, these projects left alot of good ideas on the table.
 YouBit adds a bunch of features, ideas and options to the base concept, while making a reasonable attempt at being performant.
 <br><br>
+:warning: **If you use YouBit, and Google does not like it, they might sanction the account.
+Use at your own risk!** :warning:
+<br><br>

 # Installation